-One way to mitigate the intergenerational impact of rising healthcare costs would be to follow the lead of the late-1990s reforms to the Canada and Quebec Pension Plans, which converted them from pay-as-you-go to plans in which a portion of premiums collected from people today prefunded their future needs.
-Some drug programs, and potentially long-term care as well, are like social security programs in that people can prepare for predictable expenses by building a provident fund during their younger years.
+One way to mitigate the impact of rising costs in some healthcare services would be to follow the lead of the late-1990s reforms to the Canada and Quebec Pension Plans, which converted them from pay-as-you-go to plans in which a portion of premiums collected from people today prefunded their future needs.
+Some drug programs, and potentially long-term care as well, are like social security programs in that many people can prepare for predictable expenses by building a provident fund during their younger years.

-Ontario could selectively convert pay-as-you-go programs so that the babyboomers, rather than their declining numbers of children and grandchildren, pay some of the higher costs that loom (Robson 2002; Stabile and Greenblatt 2010).
-Prefunding does not make sense for all the programs with threatened cost increases, but can spread more fairly over time the needed tax increases for health services that, like pensions, are related to age.6
+Like other provinces, Manitoba could selectively convert pay-as-you-go programs so that the babyboomers, rather than their declining numbers of children and grandchildren, pay some of the higher costs that loom (Robson 2002; Stabile and Greenblatt 2010).
+Prefunding does not make sense for all the programs with threatened cost increases, but can spread more fairly over time the needed tax increases for health services that, like pensions, are related to age.5